 The ICRANet people working on this subject have applied the main ideas underlying spacetime splitting techniques to concrete problems arising when studying test particle motion in black hole spacetimes.
-Among the various results obtained it is worth mentioning the relativistic and geometrically correct definition of inertial forces in general relativity (35; 36; 37; 38; 39), the definition of special world line congruences, relevant for the description of the motion of test particles along circular orbits in the Kerr spacetime (geodesic meeting point observers, extremely accelerated observers, etc.), the specification of all the geometrical properties concerning observer-adapted frames to the above mentioned special world line congruences (40; 41), the characterization of certain relevant tensors in black hole spacetimes (Simon tensor, Killing-Yano tensor) in terms of gravitoelectromagnetism (42; 43), etc. Mashhoon, who was particularly skilled in gravitoelectromagnetic analyses of physical questions in linearized general relativity especially, entered into some collaborations with Jantzen and Bini and their various students from the Rome group of Ruffini.
-This research line is still ongoing and productive.
+Among the various results obtained it is worth mentioning the relativistic and geometrically correct definition of inertial forces in general relativity (35; 36; 37; 38; 39), the definition of special world line congruences, relevant for the description of the motion of test particles along circular orbits in the Kerr spacetime (geodesic meeting point observers, extremely accelerated observers, etc.), the specification of all the geometrical properties concerning observer-adapted frames to the above mentioned special world line congruences (40; 41), the characterization of certain relevant tensors in black hole spacetimes (Simon tensor, Killing-Yano tensor) in terms of gravitoelectromagnetism (42; 43), etc. This research line is still ongoing and productive.